 The DMR collects shellfish samples from approximately 100 primary stations along the coast weekly and from offshore islands.
 Secondary stations are added as toxin rises and spreads.
-In 2006, outside funding allowed for intensive sampling in the Casco Bay area which left more than 11,000 acres of surface waters open (except for existing pollution closures) for the harvest of soft-shell clams during the entire PSP event.
-Federal "Red Tide Relief" monies have been used to continue the same level of PSP sampling in Casco Bay, and expand the fine-scale sampling program to Cobscook Bay and other major bays in Maine that suffer from regular PSP closures.
-This portion of the program will better define the distribution of toxic shellfish and potentially minimize the extent of shellfish closures.
+In 2006, federal funding appropriated by Congress following the 2005 Red Tide Disaster declaration allowed for intensive sampling in the Casco Bay area As a result DMR left more than 11,000 acres of surface waters open (except for existing pollution closures) for the harvest of soft-shell clams during the entire PSP event.
+Federal "Red Tide Relief" funding from 2008 has enabled DMR to continue the intensive fine-scale PSP sampling in Casco Bay and Cobscook Bay through 2011.
+This portion of the program will better define the distribution of toxic shellfish and minimize the extent of shellfish closures.

-Phytoplankton Monitoring - The DMR Volunteer Coordinator trains volunteers to participate in monitoring their coastal waters for potentially toxic algae.
-The volunteers report their findings to the Department on a weekly basis during the sampling season and sample more frequently in areas when a toxic species are detected.
+Phytoplankton Monitoring - The DMR Volunteer Coordinator trains 25-30 volunteers to participate in monitoring their coastal waters for potentially toxic algae.
+The volunteers report their findings to the DMR on a weekly basis during the sampling season and sample more frequently in areas when a toxic species is detected.
 We continue to work towards using phytoplankton monitoring as an early warning system for toxic blooms.
-In 2009 we will continue to use quantitative estimates of species abundance to complement offshore sampling conducted by Woods Hole Oceanographic Institute.
-A new microscope with florescence capabilities was purchased and housed in Boothbay to conduct in situ hybridization on water samples throughout the season to confirm Alexandrium numbers and establish baselines for the future.
-Other areas of research being explored in 2009 include DNA sequencing to identify species level toxins and high profile liquid chromatography for toxin profiling in coordination with the University of Maine and Bigelow laboratories.
+In 2011 we will continue to use quantitative estimates of species abundance to complement offshore sampling conducted by Woods Hole Oceanographic Institute.
+A microscope with florescence capabilities is used in the Boothbay laboratory to conduct in situ hybridization on water samples throughout the season to confirm Alexandrium (the species responsible for PSP) numbers and establish baselines for the future.
+In addition, a flow cytometer (FlowCAM) was purchased in 2010 with funding from the Maine Outdoor Heritage Program, that has automated the identification and counting of phytoplankton samples.
+Other areas of research include DNA sequencing to identify species level toxins and high profile liquid chromatography for toxin profiling in coordination with the University of Maine and Bigelow laboratories.